- Key financial decisions can impact your income and taxes at a certain stage of retirement.

 - Your Ameriprise financial advisor can help you consider your options across five key areas.

 Financial decisions may impact your income and taxes at certain retirement milestones.
-A key milestone is the window between your retirement date and required minimum distributions (RMDs).
+A key milestone is the window between your retirement date and the year you begin taking required minimum distributions (RMDs).

 Strategic planning for this window may extend your retirement dollars, so continued support from your financial advisor is essential.
 Here are several key areas to discuss with them.

 Social Security is income you cannot outlive.
-Unlike some other income streams, it has the backing of the federal government and is protected against inflation.
+Unlike some other income streams, it has the backing of the federal government and is adjusted annually to reflect inflation.

 Your Ameriprise advisor will help you evaluate the Social Security benefit options that support your financial goals and factor in your personal situation.
-For example, they may consider varying tax rates on Social Security income, capital gains and IRA withdrawals, health issues and life expectancy in your family history.
+For example, they may consider the impact of taxes on Social Security income, capital gains and IRA withdrawals, health issues and life expectancy in your family history.

 Although you can begin receiving Social Security as early as age 62, your monthly benefits may be reduced up to 30% for life.
 Conversely, each month you delay collection increases your eligible benefits, up to a point.
 Your advisor will help you consider the tradeoffs.